maciejleoniak/ws_UI/README.md

 ## description
-UI interface for scraped data from previous project.
+UI for scraped data from previous project.

 ## how to run